gkjohnson/three-edge-projection/README.md

 ) : BufferGeometry
 ```

-Generate the geometry using a generator function.
+Generate the edge geometry using a generator function.

 ### .generateAsync